 You see this pricing model in grocery stores all the time, and the strategy works for ecommerce too.
-Quantity-based pricing models like “3 for $50” or “buy 3 get one free” are easy for customers to understand.
+Quantity-based pricing models like “three for $50” or “buy three get one free” are easy for customers to understand.
 Use this strategy for non-perishable products that consumers will eventually need to replenish such as paper towels, toothpaste or razors.
 This type of discounting is particularly effective when implementing pop-ups or cart messaging.
 Plus, quantity-based discount pricing can come to the rescue if you have a surplus of products you need to unload fast.

 Goli Nutrition utilized this type of discounting in their holiday sale promotion.
 The nutrition company made it clear customers were getting a deal by crossing out the standard price of $95 for five gummy bottles and displaying the new total of $76.
 They also broke down the total price per bottle to show the savings.

 Take this example below from beauty and wellness brand Eirtree.
 Not only does the brand promote free shipping for orders over $75 at the top of their homepage, they make it easy for customers to understand exactly how much more money they need to spend to earn free shipping on their order.
 No math needed.
-Plus, the 2-day free shipping promotion is an added value.
+Plus, the two-day free shipping promotion is an added value.